-It’s rare that a review item comes through our offices that becomes part of a regular ride and race routine.
+It’s rare that a review item comes through our offices and becomes part of a regular ride and race routine.
 The Cycliq Fly 6 light and camera combination is just one such item.
 It’s so simple to use, and has so many justifications for using it that it’s quickly become a staff favorite.
 It’s also a great practical and fun (last-minute) gift idea for the cyclist in your life.

-Here’s just a few of the reasons the Fly 6 has become an essential part of our ride:
+Here are just a few of the reasons the Fly 6 has become an essential part of our ride:

 - Safety, by increasing your visibility through its taillight

 - Evidence, by recording any activity behind you, especially in the unfortunate case of an accident, and shutting off to keep the footage in the case of an accident

 - Posterity, by recording your favorite rides, races, or tag-along rider behind you

 - Vanity, by helping you show off your proudest or most embarrassing moments